fapi-cz/http-client/docs/en/index.md

 }
 ```

 After the test succeeds, stored requests and responses are written to mock file.
-Next time you run tests MockHttpClient is used .
+Next time you run tests MockHttpClient is used.

 You can always update the mock client by deleting generated file.